TCCPP/wheatley/wiki-articles/pi.md

 <!-- alias pi -->
-# How Do I Get Pi and Other Math Constants in C/C++?
+# How Do I Get Pi and Other Math Constants in C and C++?

 ## C++
 ```cpp